rharken/open-hamclock-backend/README.md

   - Running the server data sync script will pull down the latest aurora and DRAP stats.txt file from an active HamClock server (Currently ClearSkyInstitute):
     - /opt/hamclock-backend/scripts/sync_server_data_files.sh

+# Importance of Accurate and Consistent Time
+This is worth documenting explicitly.
+Your backend now depends on monotonic, synchronized time.
+Without it, feeds appear “broken” even when structurally correct.

+Below is a clean, technical README section you can drop into OHB.

+Time Synchronization Requirements

+Open HamClock Backend (OHB) and all HamClock clients must maintain accurate and synchronized system time.

+OHB generates time-series data (aurora, solar wind, DRAP, SSN, etc.) using Unix epoch timestamps.
+HamClock clients compute data age using:

+age = now_client - epoch_from_backend

+If the client clock is incorrect or significantly out of sync with the backend, HamClock will discard valid data and log errors such as:

+AURORA: skipping age -491926 hrs
+AURORA: only 0 points

+Negative ages indicate the client believes the data is from the future.

+Required Conditions

+• Backend system clock must be accurate (UTC).
+• HamClock client clock must be accurate (UTC).
+• Clock skew between backend and clients should be less than a few seconds.

+Even multi-minute skew can distort plotted slopes.
+Large skew (hours/days/years) will cause complete data rejection.

+Enabling Time Sync (Linux / Raspberry Pi)

+Verify status:

+timedatectl

+Enable NTP synchronization:

+sudo timedatectl set-ntp true
+sudo systemctl restart systemd-timesyncd

+If systemd-timesyncd is not available:

+sudo apt install ntp
+sudo systemctl enable ntp
+sudo systemctl start ntp

+Confirm synchronization:

+timedatectl

+You should see:

+System clock synchronized: yes

+Why This Matters

+OHB uses deterministic epoch flooring (30-minute cadence).
+HamClock assumes evenly spaced historical bins.

+Time drift breaks these assumptions.

+Symptoms of clock problems include:

+• Aurora graph shows no data
+• “skipping age” messages
+• Flatlined plots
+• Sudden apparent time gaps

+These are almost always clock skew issues — not backend failures.

+Operational Recommendation

+In production environments:

+• Enable NTP on all systems
+• Monitor time sync status
+• Avoid manual time changes
+• Avoid running systems without network time for extended periods

+OHB does not compensate for client clock drift by design.
 ## Compatibility
 - [x] Ubuntu 22.x LTS (Baremetal, VM, or WSL)
 - [x] Ubuntu 24 AWS AMI (Baremetal, VM, or WSL)